Schedule your field trip now; dates fill up fast!

 Identify entrepreneurs who have influenced Florida; Describe the contributions of significant individuals to Florida; Explain the effects of technological advances on Florida; Identify factors that increase economic growth (SS.4.E.1.1; SS.4.A.4.1; SS.4.A.6.1; SS.6.E.1.1)

 Build your own model car on an assembly line.
 Learn how Henry Ford's production model changed the face of industry and propelled our country away from farms and toward major economic growth.
-Explore a collection of turn of the century vehicles and pile in to a Model-T Ford with your friends for a blast from the past photo op.
+Explore a collection of turn of the century vehicles and pile into a Model-T Ford with your friends for a blast from the past photo op.
+This field trip includes a take-home project and additional fee of $5.

 Discover how stationary engines powered our country on the field and in the factory.
 Take part in a live demonstration of steam and gas engines generating power through belts and line shafts.
 Be awed by the power of a Corliss engine with a 12 foot flywheel turning.
 See how steam has evolved over two hundred years and imagine how sources of energy will power our country in the future.